Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Model Architecture

 All the keys, values, and queries used in cross-attention have the same dimension $\mathbb{R}^{S \times (h \times D_k)}$, so the cross-attention computation is just a simple attention computation similar to the one in the visual information self-attention step:

 We add self-attention result and cross-attention result for each modality.
-On the visual side, $x_{vv}$ and $x_{va}$ have same dimension $\mathbb{R}^{S \times (h \times D_k)}$, so simple element-wise addition works.
-On the audio side where self-attention result $x_{aa}$ has an additional K (Chunk Size) dimension, we need to broadcast $x_{av}$ in this dimension so that the result of addition has dimension $\mathbb{R}^{S \times K \times (h \times D_k)}$.Then we use a linear transformation to turn the audio and video embeddings with features dimension of $(h \times D_k)$ back into $D_a$ and $D_v$ respectively:
+On the visual side, $x_{vv}$ and $x_{va}$ have the same dimension $\mathbb{R}^{S \times (h \times D_k)}$, so simple element-wise addition works.
+On the audio side where the self-attention result $x_{aa}$ has an additional K (Chunk Size) dimension, we need to broadcast $x_{av}$ in this dimension so that the result of addition has dimension $\mathbb{R}^{S \times K \times (h \times D_k)}$.
+Then we use a linear transformation, followed by LayerNorm, followed by a two-layer feedforward network (FF), to turn the audio and video embeddings with features dimension of $(h \times D_k)$ back into $D_a$ and $D_v$ respectively:

-$C_a$ and $E_v$ are further fed into a position-wise feedforward layer consisting of two consecutive fully connected layers.
-Add and Norm operations is applied before and after the feedforward layer.
-The pipeline is demonstrated in the formula below:
+$\Tilde{C}_{a_i}$ and $\Tilde{E}_{v_i}$ are then augmented by another residual connection and another LayerNorm, as shown in Eq.~(\ref{cascade_net_2}).